notarikon-nz/notabot/README.md

-# Extensible Chat Bot Framework
+# NotaBot - AI-Powered Chat Bot Framework

 A high-performance, memory-efficient chat bot framework written in Rust, designed for real-time streaming platforms.
 Built with extensibility, reliability, and performance in mind.